 Geography is a large department with six classrooms within a dedicated building for Geography and History.
-The department currently consists of eight teachers, who teach across the Key Stages.
-We have our own laptops for students to use and are well resourced.
+The department currently consists of six teachers, who teach across the Key Stages.

-Throughout KS3 we explore and analyse local, national and worldwide geographical issues, giving our students a developed understanding of both physical and human geography and give students the chance to experience them out in the field.
+Throughout KS3 we explore and analyse local, national and worldwide geographical issues, giving our students a developed understanding of both physical and human geography that gives students the chance to experience them out in the field.

 In the Year 7 curriculum students are introduced to geography through the ‘Awe and Wonder topic’ within the first term, gaining experience of new places.
-In term two students discover the continent of Africa where they use locational geography, map skills and go on to look at the UK.
-Year 7s also study Weather and Climate and have an in depth study of Africa, looking at biomes, trade and aid.
+In term two students discover the continent of Africa where they use locational geography, map skills and integrating GCSE skills.
+To finish the year students look at Gosport and the local community in depth, allowing pupils to gain an appreciation of the local community.

 At GCSE we work with the AQA exam board, studying the new 1-9 GCSE.